bkryza/clang-uml/docs/common_options.md

         - note for {{ alias("ns1::ns2::MyClass") }} "This is my class."
 ```

-These directive are useful for instance for adding notes to elements in the
+These directives are useful for instance for adding notes to elements in the
-diagrams or customizing diagram layout or style.
+diagrams or customizing diagram layout and style.

-Please note that when referring to diagram elements in the PlantUML directives,
+Please note that when referring to diagram elements in PlantUML or MermaidJS
-they must be added using Jinja templates `alias` command as in the example above.
+directives, they must be added using Jinja templates `alias` command as in the
+example above.

 More options can be found in the official docs for each respective generator:
   * [PlantUML](https://plantuml.com/)